ben-251/ben-251.github.io/content/posts/group theory.md

 date: 2025-03-27
 tags:
   - math
-title: "Maths recap 1: Group Theory, Combinatorics and Graham's Number"
+title: "Maths recap: Group Theory, Combinatorics and Graham's Number"
 ---
 This week, I finally learned (roughly) what Lie Groups are (pronounced 'LEE').
 Imagine an n-sided polygon sitting on a flat surface.
 Rotate it $\frac{2\pi}{n}$ degrees.
 The polygon looks exactly the same.
 If you include the reflective symmetries, you create what's known as a *Dihedral group,* written $D_{n}.$ Now consider the symmetries of a circle.
 We can rotate any $\theta \in [0,2\pi)$ and we *still* get an identical image.
 This makes the group an infinite group.